i-doit/knowledge-base/docs/de/administration/hotfixes/index.md

 Is used for doing the update from 29 or 30 to 31.
 Unzip File and do the Update again.
 Do not download the update package again, this would override the Hotfix.

-???
-"Error message found in the Webserver logs"
+??? info "Error message found in the Webserver logs"
     ```log
     Fatal error: Uncaught TypeError: getDefaultConfiguration(): Argument #1 ($className) must be of type string, null given, called in
     ```